Washington Irving: Literary reputation

 Other critics were more supportive of Irving's style.
 William Makepeace Thackeray was the first to refer to Irving as the "ambassador whom the New World of Letters sent to the Old", a banner picked up by writers and critics throughout the 19th and 20th centuries.
 "He is the first of the American humorists, as he is almost the first of the American writers", wrote critic H.R.
 Hawless in 1881, "yet belonging to the New World, there is a quaint Old World flavor about him".
 Early critics often had difficulty separating Irving the man from Irving the writer.
 "The life of Washington Irving was one of the brightest ever led by an author", wrote Richard Henry Stoddard, an early Irving biographer.
 Later critics, however, began to review his writings as all style with no substance.
 "The man had no message", said critic Barrett Wendell.

 As a historian, Irving's reputation had fallen out of favor but then gained a resurgence.
 "With the advent of 'scientific' history in the generations that followed his, Irving's historical writings lapsed into disregard and disrespect.
-To late nineteenth- and early twentieth-century historians, including John Franklin Jameson, G. P. Gooch, and others, these works were demiromances, worthy at best of veiled condescension.
+To late 19th- and early 20th-century historians, including John Franklin Jameson, G. P. Gooch, and others, these works were demiromances, worthy at best of veiled condescension.
 However, more recently several of Irving's histories and biographies have again won praise for their reliability as well as the literary skill with which they were written.
 Specifically, A History of the Life and Voyages of Christopher Columbus; Astoria, or Anecdotes of an Enterprise beyond the Rocky Mountains; and Life of George Washington have earned the respect of scholars whose writings on those topics we consider authoritative in our generation: Samuel Eliot Morison, Bernard DeVoto, Douglas Southall Freeman".